 Casa de Cadillac

-This modern dealership is one of the most significant, postwar auto showrooms remaining in Los Angeles County and was a featured site in two past tours offered by the Conservancy and its Modern Committee: “How Modern Was My Valley” (2000) and “Modcom: 20-20-20” (2004).
+The Conservancy and our all-volunteer Modern Committee have long kept an eye on Casa de Cadillac, it was a featured site in two past tours offered by the Conservancy and its Modern Committee: “How Modern Was My Valley” (2000) and “Modcom: 20-20-20” (2004).

 Conservancy staff met with the building’s owner, Howard Drake, who was responsible for a renovation project that both preserves and updates features of Casa.
 Throughout the process Drake has stated his intent to retain Casa's unique architectural character.
 As part of the project, the glazing along the front façade has been replaced.
 Previously the façade was altered following the Northridge Earthquake of 1994.
 The current project restores the original 1949 look of the front façade.